doruirimescu/flashcards/readme.md

 4. Open your web browser and go to `http://localhost:8001` to view the project.

-## Adding New Topic
-To add a new topic to the project, you need to modify the corresponding structure JSON file and create two folders:
-1. Add your topic and sections in `structure.json` [file](./public/data/structure.json).
-Familiarize yourself with the contents of this file.
-2. Create a new folder for the back sides of the cards [here](./public/assets/back/).
-Make sure to name the folder with the exact same name you have used in the `structure.json` file.
-3. Create a new folder for the front sides of the cards [here](./public/assets/front/) Make sure to name the folder with the exact same name you have used in the `structure.json` file.

-## Adding a new category
-1. Create a JSON [file](./public/data/) with the name of the category.
-Ensure it is the same as the one that you have entered in `structure.json`.
-2. Populate the file (look at the Finnish examples).

 ## Adding New Flashcards
 **Use the new cli.py script:**
 1. Generate the back and the front of the flashcard.
 1024 x 1024 pixels is recommended.